ZanzyTHEbar/file4you/README.md

 ## Development

+> [!NOTE]\
+> LLM implementation is still a WIP, this ability has not been merged into main yet.
+Check back frequently.
+This is a live-updated project.

 - [x] Add support for config file
 - [x] Add support for custom file types
 - [x] Add support for custom folders